bng94/heroku-bot/README.md

 This bot is coded using discord.js which apart of Node.js and using heroku as its host server.

-This bot is intended as a backup bot incase my main server bot crashed and failed to restart despite using `pm2 start index.js`.

-My main bot is called Doctor, while this bot is called Master.

 If you are interested in seeing my bot in action, you are welcome to join my server, [**Link will be provided in near future**](https://github.com/ngbrandon1994/discord-bot)

 # What is this Discord-bot project about?

  This project is about me learning a how to code and host a bot and running 24/7 for groups of friends on discord.
-This sub bot of my server bot which is a bot based off another bot that I created bot for a gaming server on discord for a group of people in a clan, which will not be shown due to the sensitive data for that clan.
-This bot will be running similar commands and also new commands that were not put into the bot used in the gaming server.
+This bot is intended as a backup bot incase my main server bot crashed and failed to restart despite using `pm2 start index.js`.
+My main bot is called Doctor, while this bot is called Master.
+This bot will be running similar commands if not the same commands, mostly borderline commands that doesn't impact on the hosting server.

 # What is the goal of this Discord-Bot project?